scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature, extending their suffering.
-They must make a willpower save vs your spellcasting.
-On a fail any negative condition affecting the creature lasts an additional turn.
+Curse a creature you can see, extending their suffering.
+They must make a willpower save against your spellcasting.
+On a fail any negative condition affecting the creature lasts an additional turn after being removed, either naturally or through other means, such as with the _Cleanse_ spell.
 If you crit, any time they gain Hex, Slow, or Poison they gain an additional level.

-You may target an additional person for every level above the 2nd.
+You may target an additional person for every level above 2nd.

 ___
 #### Dark Sight